-An ensemble that explores the new genre of "Computer Network Music", the six composer/performers of The Hub electronically coordinate the activity of their individual systems through a network, THE HUB itself, as well as manually through ears,eyes, and hands.
-The Hub seeks surprise through the lively and unpredictable responses of their systems, and instead of trying to eliminate the imperfect human performer, uses the electronic tools available to enhance the social aspect of music making.
+An ensemble that explored a new genre called “Computer Network Music”, the six composer/performers of The Hub electronically coordinated the activity of their individual systems through a central microcomputer, “the hub” itself, as well as manually through ears,eyes, and hands.
+The Hub sought surprise through the lively and unpredictable responses of their systems, and instead of trying to eliminate the imperfect human performer, used the electronic tools available to enhance the social aspect of music making.
 The Hub is John Bischoff, Tim Perkis, Chris Brown, Scot Gresham-Lancaster, Mark Trayle, and Phil Stone.

 Glenn Spearman Double Trio

 Formed in 1992 by the joing of two trios, The Glenn Spearman Trio and Room,

 the Double Trio worked in the free jazz tradition pioneered by such musicians as Cecil Taylor and Ornette Coleman.
 It included Glenn Spearman, saxophone; Larry Ochs, saxophone; Chris Brown, piano and electronics; Lisle Ellis, bass; William Winant, drums and percussion; Donald Robinson, drums.